What areas do you work in?

 When do we get our proofs and/or photos back from the wedding?

-Your wedding proofbook (if selected) and CD will be ready for pick up no later then 6-8 weeks after your wedding date.
-If you’re receiving a CD/DVD of wedding images, I will typically have those ready, also, within 6-8 weeks.
-Most of the time I am well in advance of that timeframe but I can get a bit backlogged in the busy season.
+Your photos will be available for viewing no later then 12 weeks after your wedding date.
+Most of the time I am well in advance of that timeframe but I can get a bit backlogged in the busy seasons.

 When should I schedule my engagement and bridal portrait photography sitting?